Desk stretches between meetings: quick relief when busy

 10. Neck isometric hold for stabilizing tight muscles

 Sometimes what you need is not a stretch but a gentle stability hold.
-An isometric neck hold activates the deep stabilizer muscles and tells your nervous system that your neck is safe to relax.
-Isometric holds are the bridge between tension relief and strength building.
+An isometric neck hold activates the deep cervical flexors, the small stabilizer muscles at the front of the neck, and helps signal your nervous system that your neck is safe to relax.
+Isometric holds sit between tension relief and strength building.

 Sit upright.
 Place your right hand against the right side of your head at ear level.
-Push your head gently against your hand, creating gentle resistance without actually moving your head.
-Hold for 5-10 seconds, then relax.
+Push your head gently against your hand, creating light resistance without actually moving your head.
+Breathe steadily and hold for 5 to 10 seconds, then relax.

-The neck isometric hold is your rescue move when you feel like your neck is about to cramp but a traditional stretch does not feel right.
-The isometric hold engages the stabilizer muscles without creating the elongation that sometimes makes tight muscles angrier.
+The neck isometric hold is your rescue move when your neck feels like it is about to cramp but a traditional stretch does not feel right.
+It engages the stabilizer muscles without creating the elongation that sometimes makes tight muscles feel worse.

 Duration: 30 seconds | Best for: When your neck feels borderline crampy | Difficulty: Very easy